Turlt31/GUI-Password-Manager-Java/README.md

 Features:
   * Multiple Accounts
   * Two factor-authentication is back
+  * Scrollbar is back (Fits up to 100 accounts or cards on the screeen)

 Notes are not implemented yet <br>
 Most other features are added